 Adele Vrana is Co-Director and co-founder of Whose Knowledge?.
 Adele has led business development and partnerships initiatives to help build a more plural and diverse communities in her native country of Brazil and globally.
 She is the former Director of Strategic Partnerships at the Wikimedia Foundation and a 2015 Erasmus Prize laureate on behalf of her work to expand access to Wikipedia in the Global South.
 Adele holds a BA in International Relations and a Master’s Degree in Political Science from the University of Sao Paulo.
 When not re-imagining what the internet of the future would look like and advocating for that online, Adele spends most of her time raising two feminist boys, reading black feminists from the Global South, and spending time with her friends from close and afar.

 Anasuya Sengupta is Co-Director and co-founder of Whose Knowledge?.
 She has led initiatives in India and the USA, across the global South, and internationally for over 20 years, to amplify marginalised voices in virtual and physical worlds.
-She is the former Chief Grantmaking Officer at the Wikimedia Foundation, former Regional Program Director at the Global Fund for Women, and a 2017 Shuttleworth Foundation Fellow.
-She received a 2018 Internet and Society award from the Oxford Internet Institute, and is on the Scholars’ Council for UCLA’s Center for Critical Internet Inquiry.
+She is the former Chief Grantmaking Officer at the Wikimedia Foundation, and the former Regional Program Director at the Global Fund for Women.
+Anasuya is a 2017 Shuttleworth Foundation Fellow, and received a 2018 Internet and Society award from the Oxford Internet Institute.
+She is on the Scholars’ Council for UCLA’s Center for Critical Internet Inquiry, and the advisory committee for MIT’s Center for Research on Equitable and Open Scholarship (CREOS).
 Anasuya holds an MPhil in Development Studies from the University of Oxford, where she studied as a Rhodes Scholar.
 She also has a BA in Economics (Honours) from Delhi University.
 When not rabble-rousing online, Anasuya makes and breaks pots and poems, takes long walks by the water and in the forest, and contorts herself into yoga poses.